 Jennifer Olsen, DrPH

 Her dissertation research focused on utilizing non-traditional information sources such as social media to inform public health action.
-Jennifer was a 2018 TEDMED Research Scholar, where she identified and validated cutting edge presentations across health and medical fields for the TEDMED stage.
-She also currently serves on the advisory board for Business on Network – a technology start-up in Thailand and was previously on the National Academy of Medicine’s Forum on Microbial Threats.
+In 2018, Olsen was a TEDMED Research Scholar, identifying and validating presentations across health and medical fields for the TEDMED stage.
+She also previously served on the advisory board for Business on Network – a technology start-up in Thailand – and on the National Academy of Medicine’s Forum on Microbial Threats.

 Olsen holds a B.A. in biomathematics from Rutgers University, an M.P.H. in Epidemiology from The George Washington University, and a Dr.P.H. from the University of North Carolina.